 General Education Requirements

 These courses provide for a common core of academic experience for Emory College students.
-Faculty and advanced student advisers work closely with students, especially in the first two years, in choosing the specific courses used to fulfill these requirements.
+Faculty and advisors work closely with students, especially in the first two years, in choosing the specific courses used to fulfill these requirements.
 The faculty's principal objective in establishing these requirements is to encourage students to familiarize themselves with the knowledge and the methodologies that characterize the arts and humanities, the social sciences, and the natural sciences and mathematics; to increase their ability to express ideas effectively in English and in another language; to extend their capacities for making informed judgments of value; to expand their knowledge and understanding of themselves, of their own and other cultures, and of the natural world; and to develop their awareness of the ways in which the various academic disciplines may complement one another in solving the world's problems.

 For the most current list of courses satisfying the General Education Requirements, please see the GER website.

-Students must complete requirements for the major in a particular academic field.
-In order to complete a major, students must formally designate a program no earlier than the second semester of their freshman year and no later than the end of the sophomore year (see "Declaration of Plan [Major/Minor ] form" available online.
+Students must complete requirements for a major in a particular academic field.
+In order to complete a major, students must formally designate a program no earlier than the second semester of their freshman year and no later than the end of the sophomore year (see "Declaration of Plan [Major/Minor] form" available online).
 Students will normally be required to complete the major or minor requirements that are in place at the time they declare the program.
 When the requirements for a major or minor have changed, students may petition to complete the program under the old or new requirements, and departments have the discretion to approve or reject these requests.